Otto Vogl: Life and work

 Otto Vogl was the Herman F. Mark Professor Emeritus of the Polytechnic Institute of New York University, and Professor Emeritus of the University of Massachusetts Amherst.
 He is noted for his work on the polymerization of higher aldehydes and the importance of the ceiling temperature of polymerization, His other contributions were in functional polymers, polymeric drugs, polymeric stabilizers, macromolecular asymmetry, the single helix, chirality and chiral crystallization, and the chemistry of oriental lacquers.

 Vogl was the chairman of the American Chemical Society Division of Polymer Chemistry and the president of the Pacific Polymer Federation.
 He was a foreign member of the Royal Swedish Academy of Sciences.
-He was on the editorial board of virtually every polymer related journal and was for years the editor-in-chief of Progress in Polymer Science, the international review journal.
+He was on the editorial board of many polymer related journals and was for years the editor-in-chief of Progress in Polymer Science, the international review journal.

 Vogl was born in Traiskirchen, Austria, near Vienna.
 He attended the local elementary school and the Realgymnasium in Baden bei Wien.
 In 1945, Vogl began his studies in chemistry at the University of Vienna.
 His doctoral thesis, on steroids, was carried out under the guidance of Professor Friedrich Galinovsky.
 He obtained his PhD in April 1950.

 In October 1948, Vogl was appointed an instructor at the II.
 Chemical Institute of the University of Vienna.

 He left for the United States in 1953.
 He spent three years as a postdoctoral research associate at the University of Michigan (1953–1955) and Princeton University (1955–1956).
 He spent the years 1956-1970 at E. I. du Pont de Nemours & Co.